Synthetics Overview

 Your organization's test credit balance is displayed in various places in the portal’s Synthetics section, as is the impact on your credit balance of consumption by individual tests:

-• Licenses page: (Licenses): The Synthetics pane shows credits used so far this month as a percent of available credits.
+- Licenses Page: The Synthetics pane shows credits used so far this month as a percent of available credits.
 It also shows a count of credits used and credits available.

-• Synthetics Dashboard (Synthetics Dashboard): The Credit Utilization pane shows counts of credits available, credits used so far this month, and credits remaining for the month.
+- Synthetics Dashboard: The Credit Utilization pane shows counts of credits available, credits used so far this month, and credits remaining for the month.

-• Test Control Center page (Test Control Center Page): Cards across the top show current and projected Credit utilization.
+- Test Control Center Page: Cards across the top show current and projected Credit utilization.
 The % Monthly Credits column of the Tests List gives consumption this month as a percent of your organization’s total available credits.

-• Test Settings page (Test Settings Page): The expected monthly credits chart in the bottom left corner of the page shows the credits the test will consume per month and how many will remain.
+- Test Settings Page: The expected monthly credits chart in the bottom left corner of the page shows the credits the test will consume per month and how many will remain.
+For more a detailed breakdown of a test’s point usage, click [#] credit(s) per min to open the Credit Consumption Dialog.

 Synthetics Test Status